 Prior to your arrival

 All individuals conducting research in the Weitz Lab must have a valid Harvard ID and an official Research Appointment with Harvard University.
-Please contact Jill Susarrey regarding the appointment process and related paperwork well ahead of your anticipated date of arrival.
+Please contact Matthew Zahnzinger regarding the appointment process and related paperwork well ahead of your anticipated date of arrival.